 To access UnitTester methods you can use the

 Let’s see how you can do some database testing:

-To enable the database functionality in the unit tests, make sure the
+To enable the database functionality in unit tests, make sure the

 The database will be cleaned and populated after each test, the same way it happens for acceptance and functional tests.

-If it’s not your required behavior, change the settings of the
+If that’s not your required behavior, change the settings of the

 You should probably not access your database directly if your project already uses ORM for database interactions.

 Why not use ORM directly inside your tests?
 Let’s try to write a test using Laravel’s ORM Eloquent.

 For this we need to configure the Laravel5 module.
 We won’t need its web interaction methods like

 so let’s enable only the ORM part of it: